-Do not trust fake Zoom emails about a video conferencing invitation
+Do not trust fake Zoom emails relating to a video conferencing invitation

 What is the fake "Zoom" email?